nRF24/RF24/docs/rpi_general.md

 > to gleam system-specific details.

 ### Linux kernel (SPIDEV driver) and the GPIO chip number

-This library, as of v1.4.9, uses the Linux kernel's Character Device API to interface with GPIO pins.
+This library, as of v1.4.9, uses the Linux kernel's Character Device API to interface with GPIO pins (AKA "lines" in kernel docs).
 Previous versions used the deprecated "sys fs" interface.

 By default, this library attempts to use pins exposed via `/dev/gpiochip0`.
+Some systems have multiple public-facing GPIO chips integrated (ie nVidia Jetson series).
-If your system exposes the GPIO pins via a different chip (ie `/dev/gpiochip4`), then the `RF24_LINUX_GPIO_CHIP` can be set to the correct value when compiling the library.
+If your system exposes the desired GPIO pins via a different chip (ie `/dev/gpiochip4`), then the `RF24_LINUX_GPIO_CHIP` can be set to the correct value when compiling the library.

 ```shell